nandineer/AWS_EKS/README.md

 **Step 4: Create a new POD in EKS for the 2048 game**

-# apply the config file to create the pod
+# Apply the config file to create the pod
     kubectl apply -f 2048-pod.yaml
     #pod/2048-pod created

-# view the newly created pod
+# View the newly created pod
     kubectl get pods

 **Step 5: Setup Load Balancer Service**

-# apply the config file
+# Apply the config file
     kubectl apply -f mygame-svc.yaml

-# view details of the modified service
+# View details of the modified service
     kubectl describe svc mygame-svc